What’s For Breakfast?

 It was indeed a very dynamic period of learning.
 The House of Wisdom became a translation center, library, museum, and institute for scholars.
 There, scholars copied, studied, and discussed books from every angle.

 What’s more, Baghdad’s scholars worked with scientific ideas everywhere — in courts, palaces, streets, homes, and bookshops.
 They tested them by measuring, experimenting, and traveling.
 In time, they developed a large body of new knowledge, adding to the wisdom of ancient times.

 One important concern — which would be shared across religious boundaries — was the question of how these ancient ideas fit in with Islamic teachings.
 If scriptures were a revelation from God and contained all wisdom, as they believed, was it permitted to look to other sources of knowledge?

 Numerous scholars wrestled with this issue.
 But they generally reached agreement that faith or belief and reason or independent investigation are not just permitted, but encouraged.
 God created human beings with the capacity to think and reason.
-Like other human abilities, it could be used for good and evil.
+Like other human abilities, it could be used for good or for evil.

 This important balance between faith and reason would be explored for centuries.
 It would be passed on through the work of Muslim, Jewish, and later Christian philosophers and scientists.